dlotterman/metal_code_snippets/documentation_stage/networking/operators_tldr_metal_layer3_layer2.md

 ### 10.0.0.0/8 route statement and overlap with Customer Layer-2

-Often, when a customer wants to bring their own subnet to Equinix Metal inside of a Layer-2 VLAN, that subnet may itself be a `10.0.0.0/8` subnet, which my overlap or conflict with the `10.x.x.x/25` network assigned by Equinix Metal, which can lead to a bit of a routing table mess without any forthought.larger
+Often, when a customer wants to bring their own subnet to Equinix Metal inside of a Layer-2 VLAN, that subnet may itself be a `10.0.0.0/8` subnet, which my overlap or conflict with the `10.x.x.x/25` network assigned by Equinix Metal, which can lead to a bit of a routing table mess without any planning.

 When a customer wants to bring a `10.0.0.0/8` subnet to Metal Layer-2, here are some ways of thinking of the overlap problem: